Slik: PVC2

 Shortly after Webb joined and a last tour, the band decided to change both genre and name.
-They chose to call themselves PVC2, and play punk music which was growing in popularity at that time.
+They chose to call themselves PVC2, and played punk music which was growing in popularity at that time.
 In the latter half of 1977, PVC2 released "Put You in the Picture", on Zoom Records, a song which joined the repertoire of the Rich Kids, Ure's next band.
 Slik/PVC2 disbanded in September 1977.

 Following Ure's departure, Webb, Hyslop and McIsaac added Alex Harvey's cousin Willie Gardner to their next band, called Zones; they released some singles and an album, Under Influence (1979) (which credited Midge Ure among the collaborators), but went their separate ways shortly afterwards.
-Webb and Hyslop joined The Skids, and McIsaac retired from the pop music scene.
-In the 1990s he formed the Billy McIsaac Band.
+Webb and Hyslop joined the Skids, and McIsaac retired from the pop music scene.
+In the 1990s, he formed the Billy McIsaac Band.